kedomingo/arduino/multi_pwm_with_rotary_toggle/README.md

 Duty cycle is achieved by using `OCR2B` to turn off the signal.
 The signal is reset to high when the counter stopping point is reached.

+#### Limitations

+Due to the integer nature of the Timing registers, we cannot achieve exact frequencies at all times due to rounding errors.
+For example, to achieve 13 KHz PWM at 8 MHz clock speed, Timer 1 needs to restart 13,000 times in 1 second.
+To do this, Timer 1 starts counting from 64,921 or 615 clock cycles before overflowing to 65,536.

+If we count to 615 thirteen thousand times per second, we achieve 7,995,000 which is just short of the chip clock speed.
+If we divide the clock speed of 8,000,000 by 615, we achieve a frequency of 13.008 KHz

+Timers 2 and 3 will be worse when it comes to rounding errors because its resolution is only 0-255 compared to Timer 1's 0-65,535

 ## Pins